-- Find out if chains are legal In some areas, tire chains aren't permitted for use.
+- Find out if tire chains are legal: In some areas, tire chains aren't permitted for use.
 Even in snowy areas, they're usually illegal some months of the year.
-Contact your local authorities to find out the regulations [source: Tire Rack].
+Contact your local authorities to find out the regulations.

-- Determine where to put the chains Only put chains on the drive wheels, e.g. if you have a front-wheel-drive vehicle, only put chains on the front tires [source: The Manual].
-If you have all-wheel drive, check your owner's manual to see which set of tires is appropriate, or if the car can accommodate chains on all the wheels [source: Reis].
+- Determine which tires to put the chains on: Only put chains on the drive wheels.
+If you have a front-wheel-drive vehicle, only put chains on the front tires [source: The Manual].
+If you have all-wheel drive, check your owner's manual to see which set of tires is appropriate, or if the car can accommodate chains on all four tires [source: Etrailer].

-- Find a quiet area to install the chains: There will likely be pull-outs along the road for putting on chains.
+- Find a flat area to install the chains: There will likely be pull-outs along the road for putting on chains.
 Spread out the chains on level ground, making sure they are flat.

-- Retighten the chains After installing your tire chains, drive about 15 feet (5 meters) and then retighten the chains.
+- Tighten the chains: After installing your tire chains, drive about 15 feet (5 meters) and then tighten the chains.
 This will increase their effectiveness and save your wheel wells from damage.

-- Never drive on broken chains Immediately stop your car if a chain falls off or breaks.
+- Never drive on broken chains: Immediately stop your car if a chain falls off or breaks.
 Reattach or fix the chain if possible.
-Otherwise, take the chains off and drive without them.
+Otherwise, take the chains off and drive exceedingly carefully without them.
 Broken chains act like a flail beating on your car with every rotation of the tire.

-- Don't use chains on clear roads As soon as you've cleared the snow, remove your tire chains.
-Chains may destroy your tires if running on normal road surfaces [source: Tire Rack].
+- Never drive with chains on clear roads: As soon as you've cleared the snow, remove your tire chains.
+Chains may destroy your tires — and the roads — if you drive with them on clear surfaces [source: NAPA].